If you're anything like me, you want to get the best return on the time you invest in training.

 Now onto the actual weightlifting.
 You really don't need a lot of exercises to work all the muscle groups you should.
 Four to five exercises will go a long way.

-And four to five exercises is all you want to cram into a single workout anyway.
+And three to four exercises is all you want to cram into a single workout anyway.

 For each exercise, you'll do one to two warm-up sets with very light to moderate weight, and recoveries can be short.